ar-nelson/jaspr/readme.md

 **Q: Is there any documentation yet?**

 A: The standard library is written as a literate program, which doubles as Markdown documentation.
-[You can read it here.][stdlib].
+[You can read it here.][stdlib]
 It's intended as exhaustive documentation, not a tutorial; my plan is to write a tutorial once Jaspr's basic functionality is finalized.
 It's also still a WIP; some parts may be unfinished or refer to old features that have been changed/removed.

 Notably, all of the code samples in the documentation are also unit tests, so those at least should be guaranteed to work.